 Most movies in Hollywood are filmed with 24p (24FPS), and this is where a problem occurs.
 The cadence of film and the associated blurring of the slower frame rate’s image is linked to the perception of fiction.

-Even if this perception seems grandiose – the “look” of 24FPS is expected with movies and fiction TV shows.
+Even if this perception seems grandiose – the “look” of 24FPS is expected in movies and fiction TV shows.
 Even though the TV and movie industry mostly don’t use film anymore, the new digital cameras are set to record at 24FPS, because that’s what the audience expects.

 The Soap Opera Effect messes with this cadence.
-Creating frames in-between the 24 original frames makes the movie (24FPS) look like a soap opera (30/60FPS) and this is something that many viewers don’t like.
+Creating frames in-between the 24 original frames makes the movie (24FPS) look like a soap opera (30/60FPS), and this is something that many viewers don’t like.

 For gaming and certain fast-paced content such as sports, the content will have better detail with motion with very minimal side effects.
-However, the motion smoothing can also introduce additional input lag which many gamers won’t find worthwhile.
+However, the motion smoothing can also introduce additional input lag, which many gamers won’t find worthwhile.

 How To Find The Motion Smoothing Feature On Your TV?